Dr. Radhika Desai – University of Manitoba, Winnipeg, Canada.

-Poppy Sulistyaning Winanti is a Senior Lecturer at the Department of International Relations in Universitas Gadjah Mada.
-She is currently serving as the Vice Dean for Academic and Student Affairs of the Faculty of Social and Political Sciences, Universitas Gadjah Mada.
+Poppy Sulistyaning Winanti is a professor at the Department of International Relations at Universitas Gadjah Mada.
+She is the Vice Dean for Academic and Student Affairs of the Faculty of Social and Political Sciences, Universitas Gadjah Mada.
 Poppy’s areas of expertise include Indonesia’s economic diplomacy; South-South Cooperation; the WTO and the future of global trade regime; regional economic integration; governance in extractive industries; conflict and political economy of natural resources; and resource nationalism.
-Poppy recently published a co-edited book titled “G20 di Tengah Perubahan Besar: Momentum Kepemimpinan Global Indonesia?” (with Wawan Mas’udi).
-Poppy will serve as the chair of the keynote lecture at GO SOUTH 2022 on September 13, 2022.

 In collaboration with Nabilah Nur Abiyanti, M.Phil, she co-authored a policy brief titled “Epicentrum of Growth: Percepatan Ekonomi Pascapandemi dan Membangun Resiliensi Ekonomi Kawasan” in 2023.
 Additionally, working with Alexandra Hennessy, she writes a book chapter titled “EU-Trade Relations with Indonesia” in 2022.
 Her writings were also published in several reputable journals, including Environmental Policy and Governance, The Extractive Industries and Society, Indo-Pacific Analysis Briefs, among many others.